Asian stock markets mixed after Wall St hits another record

 BEIJING (AP) — Asian stock markets rose Friday as investors awaited U.S. hiring data some appear to hope will be weak enough to persuade the Federal Reserve to postpone winding down economic stimulus.

-Tokyo advanced after Wall Street hit its second record this week.
+Tokyo advanced after Wall Street hit a record.
 Shanghai and Hong Kong declined.

 The U.S. government was due to report August hiring, prompting hopes a weak job market might delay the end of stimulus that supports stock prices.
 A survey earlier by payroll processor ADP found companies added fewer jobs than expected, while an industry group said manufacturing employment fell.